Deploy Smart Flows On-Premises

 Prerequisite

-SSL Certificate SetupThe use of SSLClosed Secure Sockets Layer, is an encryption-based Internet security protocol.
-It was first developed by Netscape in 1995 for the purpose of ensuring privacy, authentication, and data integrity in Internet communications.
-SSL is the predecessor to the modern TLS encryption used today. encryption is required for the Smart Flows system to function.
-To enable SSL encryption, you need an SSL Certificate that matches your FQDN.If you install multiple projects on one server, you can also use a wildcard certificateClosed a digital certificate that is applied to a domain and all its subdomains.
+TLS Certificate SetupThe use of TLS encryption is required for the Smart Flows system to function.
+To enable TLS encryption, you need a TLS Certificate that matches your FQDN.If you install multiple projects on one server, you can also use a wildcard certificateClosed a digital certificate that is applied to a domain and all its subdomains.
 Wildcard notation consists of an asterisk and a period before the domain name.
 Secure Sockets Layer (SSL) certificates often use wildcards to extend SSL encryption to subdomains. for the CN .
 For example *.base.domain.com with *base.domain.com and base.domain.com as alternative names.
 The "*base" component of the address serves as a "fill in the blank" to properly direct to all versions of the address that end in ".domain.com"SSL Certificate Format GuidelinesThe recommended format is PFXClosed PKCS #12 defines an archive file format for storing many cryptography objects as a single file.
-It is commonly used to bundle a private key with its X.509 certificate or to bundle all the members of a chain of trust.The Certificate must be validYou must have the PFX password availableStore the PFX file inside the installation folder (C:\Experlogix-Smart Flows).
+It is commonly used to bundle a private key with its X.509 certificate or to bundle all the members of a chain of trust.The Certificate must be validYou must have the PFX password availableStore the PFX file inside the installation folder (e.g. C:\Experlogix-Smart Flows).

 2. Update the following parameters according to your setup.

-sample.user.password: choose a password for your first login (It will be changed at the initial project setup).
+#Choose a password for your first login with the native admin user (It will be changed at the initial project setup)

 Configure JWT Token Settings

-For on-premise clients, we recommend adding the following to ensure secure token handling during setup.
+For on-premise clients, we recommend adding the following so that users are not logged out whenever the server restarts.
 Use table below for guidance on creating and setting the JWT tokens.

 Configuration screen showing JWT token settings in Smart Flows